 for the automated karyotyping system (Cytovision) in order to interface technologists, making a much-appreciated contribution to continuing eduwith MiChart and with a new fluorescence microscope.
 The new micro- cation.
-Three cytogenetics technologists attended the annual Great Lakes scope expanded capacity to develop new FISH tests, such as for multiple Chromosome Conference in Toronto, and one senior technologist attended myeloma.
+Three cytogenetics technologists attended the annual Great Lakes myeloma.

-The lab administrators replaced two experienced technologists this past.
-The laboratory continued to benchmark well with maintaining Approved tions.
+The lab administrators replaced two experienced technologists this past The laboratory continued to benchmark well with maintaining Approved year (one will begin in July 2012) and promoted two others to Tech II posi- Laboratory status for participation in clinical trials for the Children's Oncoltions.
 Furthermore, due to incremental increases in volume in FY2011, one ogy Group (COG).
-The past year saw the laboratory's highest score were added; all have made significant contributions for increased lab tus (55%).
+The past year saw the laboratory's highest score clerical/patient care position and two part-time work study assistants achieved thus far (91%), well over the minimum required for approved stawere added; all have made significant contributions for increased lab tus (55%).
 Dr. Roulston served on the Cytogenetics Committee for COG, productivity.
 Employee engagement discussions over the past year were and served as chair of the SWOG Cytogenetics Committee and study coextensive and involved all laboratory management and staff; committees ordinator for the SWOG 9007 Study Section. were formed and many changes implemented, including LEAN-style "huddles" for three different sections (prenatal, FISH, and blood/bone marrow), which includes all laboratory staff.

-Other significant activities included development of the MiChart lab interface, the Cerner 015 upgrade, and continued SCC/Soft LIS programming.
-The prenatal team coordinated moving operations for assisting with chorionic villus sampling in the FDC(PAC) to the new Children and Women's Hospital.
-The laboratory was also pleased to participate in the UMHS "Green Lab" initiative for environmental conservation, and achieved Gold level status.
+Other significant activiti included development the MiChart lab interfac the Cerner 015 upgrad and continued SCC/Soft L programming.
+The pren tal team coordinated mo ing operations for assisting with chorionic villus sar pling in the FDC(PAC) the new Children ar Women's Hospital.
+Tł laboratory was al pleased to participate the UMHS "Green Lab" in tiative for environment conservation, and achieve Gold level status.